dr8co/kong/docs/repl_guide.md

 # Kong REPL User Guide

-This guide explains how to use the Monke Read-Eval-Print Loop (REPL) interface, which allows you to interactively write and execute Monke code.
+This guide explains how to use the Kong Read-Eval-Print Loop (REPL) interface, which compiles your input to bytecode and executes it on the Kong virtual machine.

 ## Getting Started